planetfederal/qgis-plugins-xml/README.md

   installed via remote connection to the plugin repo or the user directly downloads a plugin archive and manually installs it.

-* Manually downloaded dev plugin archives from the plugin repo server can easily be referenced by their date/time stamped file name, as well as any optionally supplied git short hash.
+* Manually downloaded dev/beta plugin archives from the plugin repo server can easily be referenced by their date/time stamped file name, as well as any optionally supplied git short hash.